EnigmaCurry/blog.rymcg.tech/content/blog/linux/thinkpad-X13s.md

    choose the USB drive to boot from.

- * The boot menu of the USB drive has two options, one to boot straight from the USB drive, and one to copy the contents to RAM.
+ * The boot menu of the USB drive has two options, one to boot straight from the USB drive, and the other to copy the contents to RAM.
 The only one that worked was the one that copies itself into RAM.

 The system should now be booted and logged into the Bash terminal as root.